-The original Facebook Analytics will not be available after June 30, 2021.1 Unfortunately, Facebook is removing the free tool without much information to go on.
+The original Facebook Analytics is no longer available after June 30, 2021.1 Unfortunately, Facebook removed the free tool without much information to go on.
 However, worry not, my fellow marketers!
 We’ve got the solution!

 Analyzing your Facebook Page(s) is a fundamental aspect of practically every social media management strategy.
 You need to track your performance to discover which kind of content resonates the most within your target audience.
 This way, you can adjust your strategy for Facebook with hands-on data backed by measurable metrics.

-In this article we’re going to show you a Facebook analytics tool that still works in 2021.
+In this article, we will show you a Facebook analytics tool that still works in 2023.

 You’ll be able to: